 Jeff Barrus joined the Pulitzer Center as Communications Director in 2016.
-A graduate of the University of Maryland, he has over 19 years of experience in communications and digital marketing, with a strong emphasis on international policy.
+A graduate of the University of Maryland, he has 20 years of experience in communications and digital marketing, with a strong emphasis on international policy.

 Prior to joining the Pulitzer Center, Jeff served as deputy director of digital communications at the Atlantic Council, where he led the Council’s digital communications team, and oversaw the Council’s website, social media, and email platforms.
 He also spent time at the Wilson Center, where he managed digital marketing and established the Wilson Center’s marketing automation system.